monowireless/MWSDK_docs/en/MWX/content/install_n_build/building-act.md

 {% hint style="warning" %}
 If the build does not work, **check the error messages first**; it is often easy to identify the cause of an error from a message on a line containing the string error.。

-To be sure, clean (remove intermediate files in the `objs_???` directory) and rerun the build to be sure.
+To be sure, clean (remove intermediate files in the `objs_???` folder) and rerun the build to be sure.
 (All operations, including `make clean`, will fail if there are intermediate files left over from builds in other environments).
 {% endhint %}